 Support is deceptively good on the Rare Metal 2.
 The wrap-tech outsole cups the foot well while the way its wrapped around the entire shoe provides more rigidity to the shoe in the way a shank plate would.
 Couple that with the 4-layered upper and the wide tooling base and you have something that is similar in feel to a Kyrie model but weighs in at only 11 ounces.

-Overall, the Brandblack Rare Metal 2 is a beast on-court once you get past its break-in period.
+Overall, the Brandblack Rare Metal 2 is a beast on-court once, and one of the years best low top, you get past its break-in period.
 The traction is incredible.
 The shoe has no business being as supportive as it is at its weight.
 Cushion is way more comfortable than you’d expect.
 And they don’t look like anything else on the market in the basketball category — if that matters to you at all.

 If you were looking for something different then this might be the change you’ve been looking for.